wilsonmar/wilsonmar.github.io/_posts/2018-07-16-salesforce-onboarding.md

    ### Text to speech

    Trailhead content are mainly text.
-There are a few videos.
+There are a few videos, such as the <a target="_blank" href="http://salesforce.vidyard.com/watch/kXk6BaNlWJP27UyFO8vNUg">Who Sees What</a> for Lightning Experience and Salesforce Classic.

    PROTIP: Use a program that generates text to speech.
    Macs has it built-in, and just need to be enabled in Apple System Preferences > Accessibility > Speech.